 - Naturally, the agenda should be circulated prior to the meeting to help everyone prepare for the upcoming event.
 The ORIC article mentioned earlier has a great list of what should make it onto the agenda.

-Great Leaders make Great Chairs
+Great Leaders make Great Chairs for a Board Meeting

 A great chair is paramount to a fluid meeting that stays on schedule and follows the agenda.